 - Forging of any TCP/IP packet header or any part of the header information in an e-mail or a newsgroup posting.

-Violators of the policy are responsible, without limitations, for the cost of labor to clean up and correct any damage done to the operation of the network and business operations supported by the network, and to respond to complaints incurred by DLS.
+Violators of the policy are responsible, without limitations, for the cost of labor to clean up and correct any damage done to the operation of the network and business operations supported by the network and to respond to complaints incurred by DLS.
 Such labor is categorized as emergency security breach recovery and is currently charged at $150 USD per hour required.
-Enquiries regarding security matters may be directed to DLS’ Security Department at email@example.com.
+Inquiries regarding security matters may be directed to DLS’ Security Department at email@example.com.
 DLS is concerned with the privacy of online communications and web sites.
 In general, the Internet is neither more nor less secure than other means of communication, including mail, facsimile, and voice telephone service, all of which can be intercepted and otherwise compromised.
 As a matter of prudence, however, DLS urges its customers to assume that all of their online communications are insecure.
 DLS cannot take responsibility for the security of information transmitted over DLS’ facilities.

-The customer is responsible for protecting customer’s password and for any authorized or unauthorized use made of customer’s password.
+The customer is responsible for protecting the customer’s password and for any authorized or unauthorized use made of the customer’s password.
 The customer will not use or permit anyone to use DLS’ service to guess passwords or to access other systems or networks without authorization.
 DLS will fully cooperate with law enforcement authorities in the detection and prosecution of illegal activity.

 The customer is expected to be familiar with and to practice good Internet etiquette (“Netiquette”).
 The customer will comply with the rules appropriate to any network to which DLS may provide access.
 The customer should not post, transmit, or permit Internet access to information the customer desires to keep confidential.
 The customer is not permitted to post any material that is illegal, libelous, tortuous, indecently depicts children or is likely to result in retaliation against DLS by offended users.
 DLS reserves the right to refuse or terminate service at any time for violation of this section.
 This includes advertising services or sites via IRC in clear violation of the policies of the IRC channel.